 All organizations, depending on their age, their leadership, and their external context, go through many phases.
 One metaphor that is commonly referred to in the social innovation and institutional resiliency lexicon is the "adaptive cycle", a mobius loop that comes from the study of forest ecosystems.28 If an organization has been in a "conservation" phase for a significant amount of time, where its programming and even branding has remained more or less static, like a mature stand of spruce in the Rockies, if may be ripe for significant disruption: A forest fire sweeps away the old, but creates the conditions for new growth.
 If your organization has many of the ingredients in-house - courage, wisdom, and most importantly, adaptive leadership29 - to release the old and begin a process of regeneration and reorganization, then an amalgamation could be a successful option to consider.
-The CEO of legacy BGCC, from day one in that role, had a vision for renewal and regeneration, and was keen to explore a merger with another youth-serving or family-serving community organization.
-Likewise, the CEO of legacy Aspen, now retired, had built a reputation in the community for her visionary, inclusive and learning-driven approach to nonprofit leadership.
+The CEO of legacy BGCC, from day one in that role, had a vision for renewal and regeneration, and was keen to explore a merger malgamation with the with another youth-serving or family-serving community organization. mmunity, and - where Likewise, the CEO of legacy Aspen, now retired, had built a reputation in the sts of the clients you community for her visionary, inclusive and learning-driven approach to nonprofit leadership.
 Such adaptive leadership was essential to the Trellis amalgamation.